 The eufy BoostIQ RoboVac's performance on high-pile carpet isn't bad.
 It struggles with clearing pet hair but does a fair overall job when it comes to sucking up fine debris like baking soda as well as larger sand-like material.
 That said, it may take an extra pass to clear everything.

 The eufy 15C has okay maneuverability.
-It's low enough to navigate under couches and tables and can climb over obstructions like electrical cords without getting stuck, though it can drag them around.
+It's low enough to navigate under couches and tables and does a better job of climbing over climb over obstructions like electrical cords compared to alternatives like the eufy RoboVac 25C, though it can drag them around.
 That said, its random-pathing navigation can be flustered by obstacles and cause it to move in unpredictable directions.
 It can have issues climbing onto high-pile rugs, and tassels can get caught in its brushroll.

 This vacuum has a decent array of automation features.
 You can use its companion app or remote controller to swap suction power settings, select different cleaning modes, and use directional buttons to control the vacuum when it's in 'Manual' mode.
 You can use the app to schedule cleaning times and set up voice commands with Amazon Alexa or Google Home devices.